khayreali/neurips_open_polymer_prediction_2025/README.md

 ## Overview

-This notebook tackles the problem of predicting five physical properties of polymers from SMILES molecular representations.
+This notebook works to predict five physical properties of polymers from SMILES molecular representations.
 The approach combines tree-based models trained on molecular descriptors with a graph neural network that operates directly on molecular structure.

 ## Target Properties